jzp113/Monitoring/ico/readme.md

 * unique:dups per team and individuals, get rid of most bots right there.
 * make list of unique ids before scan to not be hitting the same ones over and over.
+* screen_names at the top of multiple groups both leads and rts

 **Reporting/Workflow**